davidmrtz-dev/DropDownMenuModule/README.md

 - Add multiple animation options.
 - Implement more predefined themes.
-- Add the classes that defines the animations directly from the JS without the need to import a scss or css file.
+- Add the classes that define the animations directly from the JS without the need to import a scss or css file.

 ## Built With